kali-mx/BlogContent/Install_vid.md

 # Now Available- New Install script to check and install if needed, all dependencies automatically to spin you up fast!
-Tested on Kali 2022.3
+Tested on fresh install of Kali 2022.3 from kali.org